haskus/haskus-manual/source/variant/setting_values.rst

 .. note::

-   For now the compiler **cannot use the type list to infer the type of the value**!
+   For now the compiler **cannot use the variant value type list to infer the type of the variant value**!
 In the previous example we have to specify the ``Int`` type.
 Even if it's clear (for us) that it's the obvious unique possibility, it is ambiguous for the compiler.

 .. code::